Unit 1 Membership

 Your Collective Agreement

-The Unit 1 Collective Agreement is effective September 1, 2016, to August 31, 2019.
+The Unit 1 Collective Agreement is effective September 1, 2019, to August 31, 2023.
 You will also find the Memorandum of Understanding regarding Employment Insurance which details the insurable hours for Unit 1 positions.
-Physical copies of your collective agreement are available at the CUPE 3908 office.
+Physical copies of your collective agreement will be available at the CUPE 3908 office soon.